lokothodida/gs-hello-world/README.md

 * Full documentation
 * Clearer design guidelines
+* Ideal structure
 * Language integration
+* Avoidance of polluting the global variable/function namespace
 * A portable library that acts as an [SDK](https://en.wikipedia.org/wiki/Software_development_kit) or devkit

 so that plugin developers can use this example as a solid starting point for